-Find out how chewing gum affects your dental health and what type is safe to use
+Find out Is Chewing Gum Good or Bad for Your Teeth and what type is safe to use

 If you’ve ever stepped in it or–heaven forbid–gotten it stuck in your hair, you know how troublesome gum can be.